I bought Andrew a lovely new Grab bag for Christmas. I am so thoughtful.

 Other things to grab if we have time:

 Some polypropylene clothing would be great to have, and perhaps a last minute addition to the kit.
+If you are in a hot climate add long sleeve tops and trousers and a wide brimmed hat to keep the sun off you.

 Life Jackets & tethers

 Grab tins, muesli bars, anything easy to lay your hands on.
+Also have a can opener in your life raft.

 If it is possible to be in love with a cooking appliance, then I am having an affair with the jet boil.
 This cool camping stove can boil water in just 2 minutes.
-Could be great for cooking up the tinned food, and all the fist we would catch…?!
+Could be great for cooking up the tinned food, and all the fish we would catch…?!

 As much bottled water as you can get.